developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 ---
-title: DataWedge Advanced Settings
+title: Advanced Settings
 layout: guide.html
 product: DataWedge
 productversion: '3.1'
 ---

-## DataWedge Advanced Settings
+## Advanced DataWedge Settings
+WHAT THEY ARE GOES HERE

 The DataWedge Settings screen provides access to most settings and options that are not related to Profiles and Plug-ins.